 The Refuge encourages hunters with disabilities to participate in the hunt program and offers reasonable accommodation for the activity.
-Hunters who have a WGFD Disabled Hunter Permit, WGFD elk license, and a Refuge permission slip are eligible to reserve one of two designated accessible hunt sites.
+Hunters who have a WGFD Disabled Hunter Permit, WGFD elk license, and a Refuge permission slip are eligible to reserve one of three designated accessible hunt sites.
 Reservations must be made at the Wyoming Game and Fish Department Jackson office at 420 North Cache Street in Jackson, WY.
-The reservation is limited to a 1, 2, or 3-day period.
 The WGFD Disabled Hunter Companion Permit is also valid on the Refuge.
 Contact WGFD for further information on these programs.
 Unless retrieving, hunters using the accessible hunting sites must stay within the designated area.